ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_controller_package.md

 - `moveit_sample_duration`

 `use_robot_name` is a parameter to set manipulator name(namespace of ROS messages).
-`dynamixel_usb_port` is a parameter to set use port to connected with Dynamixel of OpenMANIPULATOR.
-If you use U2D2, it should be set **/dev/ttyUSB@**.
-If you use OpenCR, it should be set **/dev/ttyACM@** (@ indicates the port number connected to the Dynamixel).
+`dynamixel_usb_port` is a parameter to set USB port to connect with DYNAMIXEL of OpenMANIPULATOR-X. If you use U2D2, it should be set **/dev/ttyUSB@**.
+If you use OpenCR, it should be set **/dev/ttyACM@** (@ indicates the port number connected to the DYNAMIXEL).
-`dynamixel_baud_rate` is a parameter to set baud rate of dynamixel. default baud rate of dynamixel used in OpenMANIPULATOR-X is 1000000.
+`dynamixel_baud_rate` is a parameter to set baud rate of DYNAMIXEL. default baud rate of DYNAMIXEL used in OpenMANIPULATOR-X is 1000000.
-`control_period` is a parameter to set communication period between dynamixel and PC (control loop time).
+`control_period` is a parameter to set communication period between DYNAMIXEL and PC (control loop time).
 `use_platform` is a parameter that sets whether to use the actual OpenMANIPULATOR-X or OpenMANIPULATOR-X simulation. please refer [ROS Simulation](/docs/en/platform/openmanipulator_x/ros_simulation/#ros-simulation) chapter.
-`use_moveit`, `planning_group_name` and `moveit_sample_duration` are parameters to set loading [move_group](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/move_group_interface/move_group_interface_tutorial.html) package. please refer to [MoveIt!](/docs/en/platform/openmanipulator_x/ros-operation/#moveit) chapter.
+`use_moveit`, `planning_group_name` and `moveit_sample_duration` are parameters to load [move_group](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/move_group_interface/move_group_interface_tutorial.html) package. please refer to [MoveIt!](/docs/en/platform/openmanipulator_x/ros-operation/#moveit) chapter.

-After set the parameters, launch the OpenMANIPULATOR-X controller to start [[ROS] Operation](/docs/en/platform/openmanipulator_x/ros_operation/#ros-operation).
+After setting the parameters, launch the OpenMANIPULATOR-X controller to start [[ROS] Operation](/docs/en/platform/openmanipulator_x/ros_operation/#ros-operation).

-Please, open the terminal window, run roscore as entering following command.
+Please, open Terminal then run roscore along with following command.

 ``` bash
 $ roscore
 ```

-After run roscore, open the other terminal window and enter the following commands in the terminal.
+After running roscore, open another Terminal then wrtie the following commands in Terminal.

 ``` bash
 $ roslaunch open_manipulator_controller open_manipulator_controller.launch